jboss-fuse/vscode-atlasmap/Contributing.md

 ## Debug the Webview API

-After calling the "Open AtlasMap" and that the AtlasMap panel is opened, some commands to debug are available in the same VS Code instance you launched the "Open AtlasMap command":
+When the AtlasMap editor is opened, some commands to debug are available:

 * in palette (Ctrl+Shift+P), use "Developer: Open Webview Developer Tools"
 * to have the console and some stack you will need to call from the palette (Ctrl+Shift+P) "Developer: Reload Web